Agnieszkalukasiak/Project2/README.md

 ### Result bar ###

--	This feature indicates whether the player or the computer has won a challenge.
+-	This feature displays information on who has won the challenge.
 It also alerts the user when the game is over.

--	It makes it easy for the user to see the outcome and understand when the game has concluded.
+-	The layout makes it easy for the user to see the outcome and understand when the game has concluded.

 ![alt=Spock_Game](assets/images/result.png)